okta/okta.github.io/_source/_posts/2017-12-06-bootiful-development-with-spring-boot-and-react.md

 }
 ```

 After making this change, I was able to achieve an 82 Lighthouse score for PWA.

-> [Lighthouse](https://developers.google.com/web/tools/lighthouse/) is an open-source, automated tool for improving the quality of web pages.
-You can run it against any web page, public or requiring authentication.
-It has audits for performance, accessibility, progressive web apps, and more.

 The most prominent complaint from this report was that I wasn't using HTTPS.
 To see how the app would score when it used HTTPS, I deployed it to [Pivotal Cloud Foundry](https://pivotal.io/platform) and [Heroku](https://www.heroku.com/).
 I was pumped to discover it scored 💯 on both platforms.

 {% img blog/react-spring-boot/lighthouse-cloudfoundry.png alt:"Lighthouse on Cloud Foundry" width:"800" %}{: .center-image }